a-detiste/python-isc-dhcp-leases/README.rst

 |Build Status| |PyPI version| |Coverage Status|

 Small python module for reading /var/lib/dhcp/dhcpd.leases from isc-dhcp-server.
-This module works in Python 2.7 and 3.x
+This module works in Python 3.x

 This module also supports reading lease files from the isc dhcp daemon running in IPv6 mode (Since version 0.4.0).